 Run an internet “speed” test to determine your upload / download rate and a separate “ping” test to measure time delay.
-This is important for persons using the Procare Cloud (formerly Data Hosting) service.
+This is important for centers using the Procare Cloud service.
 Also test that your firewall has the correct ports and IP ranges open.

 What is a speed test?
 What is a ping test?